Avian influenza virus type A (H5N1) in U.S. dairy cattle

 On March 25, the U.S. Department of Agriculture (USDA), Food and Drug Administration (FDA), and Centers for Disease Control and Prevention (CDC) announced that highly pathogenic avian influenza (HPAI), specifically avian influenza virus type A (H5N1), had been identified in U.S. dairy cattle for the first time.
 Here are important details on this rapidly evolving situation:

-• Avian influenza virus type A (H5N1) has been confirmed in dairy cattle in nine states: 12 herds in Texas, eight in New Mexico, six in Michigan, four in Kansas, two in Idaho, and one each in Ohio, North Carolina, South Dakota, and Colorado.
+• Avian influenza virus type A (H5N1) has been confirmed in dairy cattle in 14 states: 203 herds in California, 64 in Colorado, 35 in Idaho, 29 in Michigan, 26 in Texas, 13 in Iowa, nine each in Minnesota and New Mexico, seven in South Dakota, four in Kansas, two in Oklahoma, and one each in North Carolina, Ohio, and Wyoming.
 Get updates on detections here and answers to frequently asked questions here.

 • Tests so far indicate that the virus detected in dairy cattle is H5N1, Eurasian lineage goose/Guangdong clade 2.3.4.4b.
-This is the same clade that has been affecting wild birds and commercial poultry flocks and that has caused sporadic infections in several species of wild mammals and neonatal goats in one herd in the United States.
+This is the same clade that has been affecting wild birds and commercial poultry flocks and that has caused sporadic infections in several species of wild and domestic mammals in the United States.

 • While avian influenza virus type A (H5N1) is associated with high morbidity and mortality in birds ("highly pathogenic"), this hasn't been the case for dairy cattle.
-Affected animals reportedly recover with supportive treatment and with little to no mortality.
+Most affected animals reportedly recover with supportive treatment, and the mortality/culling rate has been low at 2% or less.

-• The spread of the H5N1 virus within and among herds indicates that bovine-to-bovine spread occurs, likely through mechanical means.
+• The spread of the H5N1 virus within and among herds indicates that bovine-to-bovine spread occurs.
+Overall, animal movement is a recognized risk for disease transmission.
 Evidence also indicates that the virus can spread from dairy cattle premises to nearby poultry facilities.
+Potential risk factors for local transmission between facilities include shared personnel between premises; shared, uncleaned vehicles and equipment between premises; and frequent visitors on/off premises.

 • The USDA has urged veterinarians and producers to practice good biosecurity; monitor for, separate, and test sick animals; minimize cattle movements; and isolate and monitor any newly received dairy cattle for 30 days upon arrival.
-In addition, starting April 29, a federal order is in effect, requiring testing of lactating dairy cattle for HPAI prior to interstate movement, and reporting of positive nucleic acid detection and serology results for livestock to APHIS.
+In addition, since April 29, a federal order has been in effect, requiring testing of lactating dairy cattle for HPAI prior to interstate movement, and reporting of positive nucleic acid detection and serology results for livestock to the USDA’s Animal and Plant Health Inspection Service (APHIS).
 While the movement restriction initially applies to lactating dairy cows, this may be adjusted based on an evolving scientific understanding of the disease and risks.
 Find answers to frequently asked questions about the order here and guidance for producers and veterinarians here.

 • At the state level, at least 22 states have issued restrictions on the importation of dairy cattle: